 - A perfectionist mentality?

 There is a high case of college students that develop this habit and continue it well into their adulthood.
 Behaviors that result in night eating syndrome include but are not limited to working through breaks like lunch in order to eat more in the evening.
 It can greatly affect the individuals’ mood or ability to deal with stress related issues at work on engage in social activities.

 This behavior can also be a stress response after going through a restrictive diet plan, feeling the need to compensate in the evening or night.

 A well developed disorder can affect the individuals’ hormonal patterns, attracting unhealthy foods in their cravings and no longer having the desire for healthy, nutrient dense foods.

-But take a deep breahte!
-All you need is help from our professionals experienced in the subject of body shaming who can help you identify eating patterns in your life that trigger your need to eat at night in shame.
-Reach out to us by phone or email (whichever you are most comfortable with) and we can help you get the help you reach all the initial and necessary steps to reach recovery!
-At your own pace, look through our directory and find and contact a counselor, psychologist and anyone specialized in night eating syndrome specifically!
-We have provided a directory to help you receive the best possible care.
-But first and foremost know that this is NOT your fault and beatable!
+But take a deep breathe!
+Get help from our professionals who can help you identify eating patterns in your life that trigger your need to eat at night.
+Reach out to us by phone or email (whichever you are most comfortable with) and we can help you get the help you with all the initial and necessary steps to reach recovery!
+At your own pace, look through our directory and find and contact one of our providers!
+This is NOT your fault and is beatable!
 Just one phone call or email away can be the start of a healed mind and body!
 Call someone today 🙂